Pasar al contenido principal Saltar al pie de página del mapa del sitio

 This is particularly important in Maine where unincorporated self-employment (as a percent of total employment) is above the national rate, according to the Maine Department of Labor.
 At one point less than a decade ago, the self-employment rate in Maine was 3 percent higher than the national rate.
 Nearly 70,000 individuals describe themselves as self-employed in Maine.

-Definitions in the Maine State-Mandated Program
+Definitions in the Maine Retirement Savings Program

-The Maine Retirement Savings Board will oversee the program which is a payroll deduction Roth IRA that must be offered by a covered employer.
+MERIT is a payroll deduction Roth IRA that must be offered by a covered employer.

-A covered employer is defined as an individual or entity engaged in business or trade in the state of Maine, whether for profit or not for profit, who has been in business for at least two years and has not offered a retirement plan within the current calendar year or two preceding calendar years.
-A covered employer with less than five (5) employees is not mandated to participate in the Maine Retirement Savings Program.
+A covered employer is defined as an individual or entity engaged in business or trade in the state of Maine, whether for profit or not for profit, who has been in business during the current year and prior calendar year and has not offered a qualified retirement plan to some or all of its covered employees in the preceding two years.
+A covered employer with less than five (5) employees is not mandated to participate in MERIT.
 Government entities (federal, state or municipal) are not covered employers and are not eligible to participate.

-• 15+ employees: April 30, 2024
+• 15+ employees: by April 30, 2024

-• 5 to 14 employees: June 30, 2024
+• 5 to 14 employees: by June 30, 2024

 There are penalties for employer noncompliance regarding registration, including: